Understanding FedEx Delivery Exceptions: Types, Fixes & Case Studies

 Frequently Asked Questions

-A FedEx delivery exception happens when a shipment is delayed due to an unexpected issue, such as an incorrect address, weather, or customs delays.
+A FedEx delivery exception means your shipment is temporarily delayed due to an unexpected event such as an incorrect address, weather, a customs hold, or the recipient being unavailable.
+It does not mean your package is lost.

-How can I resolve a FedEx delivery exception?
+Can I get a refund if FedEx has a delivery exception?